Stoll Keenon Ogden: Early origins

-1930-1947
+1930–1947

 In 1930, Judge Stoll and three lawyers — Wallace Muir, William H. Townsend and James Park—formed a law firm as a “continuous entity” in Lexington.
 Stoll, Muir, Townsend & Park was located on the sixth floor of the First National Bank & Trust Company building at the corner of Cheapside and Main.

 Gayle Mohney joined the firm in 1931, following his graduation from the University of Kentucky College of Law.
-During his undergraduate years at UK, Mohney was the quarterback of the football team, and is known for drop-kicking a field goal that resulted in a victory over the University of Tennessee as the game-ending horn sounded.

 During his 49-year professional career, Mohney established a national reputation as an expert lawyer in the thoroughbred industry.
 In 1935, along with Hal Price Headley, he developed a syndication agreement and plan to form the Keeneland Association as “a thoroughbred breeders” racetrack and sales company.
 Today, the Keeneland Association is the world's leading thoroughbred auction company, and SKO continues to enjoy its longstanding reputation as Keeneland's legal counsel.

-1948-2005
+1948–2005

 In 1948, Stoll, Muir, Townsend & Park merged with Keenon, Huguelet and Odear and adopted the name Stoll, Keenon & Park.
 Rodman Keenon, a trial lawyer and former state senator from Fayette County, had previously served as clerk of the Kentucky Court of Appeals.

 To more sharply define the firm's operations, William M. Lear Jr. was appointed the firm's first Managing Partner in 1985.
 His duties included organizing the practice of the firm through a committee system and providing periodic reports to the firm's attorneys.

-2006-2011
+2006–2011

 In January 2006, Stoll, Keenon & Park merged with Louisville-based Ogden Newell & Welch, forming Stoll Keenon Ogden PLLC.

-In 2010, the firm established the James Welch Sr. Arts Leadership Award, in conjunction with the Fund for the Arts, which annually recognizes distinguished individuals whose leadership has made a lasting impact in the Louisville arts community.
+In 2010, the firm established the James Welch Sr. Arts Leadership Award in conjunction with the Fund for the Arts, which annually recognizes distinguished individuals whose leadership has made a lasting impact in the Louisville arts community.

 In 2011, the firm continued its involvement in horse racing by sponsoring the oldest thoroughbred horse race in North America—the Phoenix Stakes —which first ran in 1831.
-Today, the Stoll Keenon Ogden Phoenix Stakes now runs on opening day of Keeneland's fall meet.
+Today, the Stoll Keenon Ogden Phoenix Stakes runs on the opening day of Keeneland's fall meet.

-2012-2019
+2012–2019

 In 2016, P. Douglas Barr replaced William Lear as managing director of the firm.
 Barr became the fourth person in the firm's history to manage operations and strategic direction.

 In 2017, Stoll Keenon Ogden merged with Indiana-based Bamberger, Foreman, Oswald & Hahn, with the goal of broadening and diversifying the firm's practice in Indianapolis and Evansville.
 The merged firm operates as Stoll Keenon Ogden, PLLC.

 Stoll Keenon Ogden continues its service to clients over decades, notably those in banking, public utilities, energy, natural gas, coal, beverage alcohol, manufacturing and equine industries.